DataSolutionSoftware/Portfolio/README.md

 https://www.marksandspencer.com/

 Delivered the technical framework and initiative for the digital transformation of Marks and Spencer's e-commerce platform from a coupled monolithic to a scalable micro-service omnichannel platform while ensuring the continuation and enhancements of services.

+## Repair Smart

+Non-Conformance Management Tracking (Repair Smart) software for the Aerospace Industry, Europe - A data harvesting AI engine for Quick Search for solution design templates which are reusable and automatically generated from stored procedures and algorithms.
+The software is designed to accelerate and automate repairs, reduce search time and improve efficiency.

+## Obsolescence Enterprise Management System for Defence Industry

+The software offers a comprehensive database containing detailed information on building materials, and electronic components, including specifications, lifecycle status and compliance data.

+## FIFA World Cup 2022

+The platform is a Frontend self-serve AWS SaaS interface providing functionality for customers to send notifications to multiple devices. and work with cloud platform and SDK to deliver our unique service.